 10 Must-Read Blogs for Learning German

-lingoni is a women-owned language company that teaches German with an all-around approach, offering everything from video lessons and podcasts to specialized vocabulary training and a pronunciation tool.
+lingoni is a women-owned language company that teaches German with a comprehensive, structured approach, offering native-speaker video lessons, podcasts, specialized vocabulary training, and a pronunciation tool.
+Every lesson is designed to build on the last, so you always know exactly where you are in your learning journey.

 Pros:

-● lingoni’s lessons use videos, quizzes, and interactive exercises
+● Lessons combine native-speaker videos, quizzes, and interactive exercises for varied practice

-● Personalized feedback and support from instructors is a priority for lingoni
+● Personalized feedback and direct support from instructors is a core part of the experience

-● Price: budget-friendly pricing options starting at 8 EUR a month
+● Budget-friendly pricing starting at 8 EUR per month makes it accessible for cost-conscious learners

 Cons:

 “Online German courses for serious German learners!
-Whether it’s 1 on 1 coaching or my online courses, I want to support you to connect through the process of learning German.”
+Whether it is 1 on 1 coaching or my online courses, I want to support you to connect through the process of learning German.”

 — Michael Schmitz, Smarter German